-I wish I could say that I didn’t understand the continual references to her weak bladder; the uncomfortable reality is that I DEFINITELY did.
+I wish I could say that I didn’t understand the continual references to her weak bladder, but the uncomfortable reality is that I DEFINITELY identify.

-As do most women who’ve carried a six-to-ten-pound baby inside their body.
+As do most women who’ve carried a human inside their body.

 What is Postpartum Incontinence?

 As if the weird early pregnancy symptoms we deal with aren’t enough, bladder problems after childbirth seem to be par for the course.
 When you get down to the nitty-gritty of the situation, many women still find themselves wondering, “What is postpartum incontinence?”

 Generally speaking, postpartum incontinence refers to leaking urine.
 Calling it a leak, however, doesn’t always cover it.
 Some women feel like they experience more of a “dribble,” while others struggle with a full release of urine.